mcneel/developer.rhino3d.com/_guide_topics/general/developing_software_in_public.md

 ## Overview

 Over the last 20 years we've put together a process that helps us build customer delight.
-There are seven pieces to this process, and they are all equally important.
+There are eight pieces to this process, and they are all equally important.
 For years, we built our own proprietary tools to support most of the parts of this process.
 But now, there are great commercially available tools - tools we encourage you to use, too.

 Our Software Development process, just like the other processes, is a cycle.
 So we can start anywhere.